 - Lifetime treatment, care and support services.

-Once determined as a seriously injured worker your needs will be assessed by the University’s Claims Manager in consultation with you and your treating medical practitioners.
+Once determined as a seriously injured worker your needs will be assessed by the University’s Claims Manager and Injury Management Team in consultation with you and your treating medical practitioners.
 Services will then be provided in accordance with this assessment and your entitlements.

 How do I know if I am a Seriously Injured Worker?

 If your injury is likely to be classified as serious, the University’s Claims Manager (Director HSW) will refer you for a whole person impairment assessment (by an accredited impairment assessor) when there is evidence that your injury has stabilised.
 If the University’s Claims Manager does not refer you and you think that you may require an assessment, you may request one.

 While you are waiting for your injury to stabilise, you may apply to the University to make an interim decision to classify your injury as serious until such time as you are able to undergo a permanent impairment assessment.